Mon Repos Conservation Park Bundaberg

 Read Mon Repos Turtle Encounter tours for a complete guide to the turtle nesting season and information to plan your Turtle Encounter experience.

-Ticket sales open in September each year.
+Ticket sales open in September.
 Bookings are essential—limited numbers of tickets are available.
 Book ahead to avoid disappointment.
 Opening hours and ticket prices.

 Turtle Tracks and Tales Ranger-guided walk